Spend only one minute on your Facebook feed and you’ll see tons of new posts, images, videos and stories.

 - Add pictures and videos in your content.

-Nevertheless, they don’t guarantee you any success if you share your content in wrong channels.
+Nevertheless, they don’t guarantee you any success if you share your content in the wrong channels.

 You should start testing the channels you want to target.